 Saumagen (pig stomach)

 When people think of German meat dishes, they automatically think of veal, pork, or beef.
 However, there are savory fish dishes such as the Rollmopse.
-This dish is cooked or fried, then Pickled as Herring fillets.
+This dish is a marinated Herring (fish) fillet and rolled with pickles and onions.
 This dish is commonly found pre-made or ready-to-eat in supermarkets.
-This dish was created during Lent in the Medieval times to use as an alternative dish when certain meats could not be consumed.
+This dish was created during Lent in Medieval times to use as an alternative dish when certain meats could not be consumed.

 Traditional German Appetizers